-Students at Goldsmiths, University in London, have ended their boycott of the Goldsmiths Centre for Contemporary Art (CCA) after it cut ties with Candida and Zak Gertler and removed their names from one of its galleries.
+Students at Goldsmiths, University of London, have ended their boycott of the Goldsmiths Centre for Contemporary Art (CCA) after it cut ties with Candida and Zak Gertler and removed their names from one of its galleries.

 The gallery had been named after the Gertlers, who had previously donated to the institution.
 Their names have also now been removed from the donor board.
-In May and June, students from the group Goldsmith’s for Palestine occupied the art gallery for 27 days and launched a boycott, leading to its temporary closure over the summer.
+In May and June, students from the group Goldsmiths for Palestine occupied the art gallery for 27 days and launched a boycott, leading to its temporary closure over the summer.
 The campaigners were protesting against the Gertlers alleged support for the Israeli prime minister Benjamin Netanyahu following the outbreak of the war in Gaza.

 A PhD student at the university, who did not want to be named, said: “The CCA cutting ties with the Gertlers as a result of the boycott is massive for the Palestinian movement at both the university level and [in] the art world.
 This indicates the art gallery wants to cut ties with the Israeli war machine and end its endorsement of the genocide in Palestine.
 Little dominos are falling, showing that boycotts and protests work.”